Hunter5555/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+With rational databases you store data with keys but you don't write code to access and manipulated data like with SQL
 - [ ] Why do tables need a `primary key`?
+So that you don't end up with multiple of the same data entry.
+It assigns a uniqe id to each data entry.
 - [ ] What is the name given to a table column that references the primary key on another table.
+Foreign Key
 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+It is when you have multiple data sets you allow them to interact with a tertiary table which means you have a minimum of 3 sets of data.
 ## Minimum Viable Product

 Take the steps necessary to complete the project from scratch.
 Start by initializing your project with a `package.json` and go from there.